 Timeline: when will the Tesla solar roof come to market?

 Tesla solar roof technology isn’t available on the market yet.
 According to the latest reports from Tesla, the solar roof will be rolled out sometime in 2017.
 However, it’s unclear exactly when the product will be ready for consumers.

-Tesla has indicated that they will manufacture the tiles in partnership with Panasonic at the company’s factory in New York, which won’t be open until mid-2017.
+Tesla has indicated that they will manufacture the tiles in partnership with Panasonic at the company’s factory in New York, which won’t be open until mid 2017.
 However, the auto manufacturer is notorious for production delays across its line of luxury electric vehicles, most famously on the Tesla Model X crossover SUV.
 Whether Tesla solar shingles will face the same production delays as Tesla cars remains to be seen.
-Our own estimate is that homeowners shouldn’t expect the Tesla solar roof will be widely available for their own homes until mid-2018.
+Our own estimate is that homeowners shouldn’t expect the Tesla solar roof to be available nationwide until mid-2018.

 Not every home is a good candidate for the Tesla solar roof

 Price is a serious consideration if you’re deciding whether to wait for the Tesla solar roof.
 However, an equally important factor to keep in mind is whether your home is a good candidate for solar roof tiles.

 Most existing solar shingle technologies are also known as building-integrated photovoltaics (BIPV) because they are integrated with your existing roof, and are a similar size and shape to standard roof tiles.
 Tesla has created something different.